USS Wilkes (DD-441): 1942

 On 1 January 1942, the destroyer got underway and the following day arrived at Casco Bay, Maine, where she conducted exercise runs.
-On 5 January, Wilkes departed Casco Bay in company with Madison, Roper, and Sturtevant, bound for Argentia, Newfoundland.
+On 5 January, Wilkes departed Casco Bay in company with Madison, Roper, and Sturtevant, bound for Naval Station Argentia, Newfoundland.
 She arrived two days later and, on the 10th, made rendezvous with Convoy HX 169, accompanying it for the next eight days.
 On 18 January, she was relieved as escort, and she set course for Northern Ireland with Madison, Roper, and Sturtevant.
 Three days later, she moored at Derry.
 On 25 January, Wilkes got underway and soon made contact with Convoy ON 59, taking station and relieving the British escort vessels.
 She arrived at Boston on 8 February, requiring docking.

 On 12 February 1942, Wilkes received orders to depart Boston on 15 February and to proceed to Casco Bay, Maine, on a routine "milk run" in company with Truxtun and to join Pollux en route.
 Truxtun was delayed, so Wilkes went ahead and met Pollux according to schedule on 15 February; Truxtun joined up the following day.